 - Does neem oil kill fungus gnats?

-How to get rid of fungus gnats in houseplants
+How to get rid of fungus gnats in plants naturally

 House plants have been gaining popularity over the past couple of years and the trend doesn’t seem to be slowing down anytime soon.
 People are longing for more of a connection with nature and trying to find ways to bring the outdoors inside-especially people who live in apartments or don’t have access to a yard or garden.